pyralog/pyralog/PAPER.md

 ### 6.2 Distributed Transaction Coordinators

-Similarly, DLog deploys 1024 Transaction Coordinator instances, each managing disjoint sets of transactions using Scarab transaction IDs.
+Similarly, Pyralog deploys 1024 Transaction Coordinator instances, each managing disjoint sets of transactions using Scarab transaction IDs.

 Coordinators are stateless—they only coordinate the 2PC protocol.
-Transaction state is stored in DLog partitions as:
+Transaction state is stored in Pyralog partitions as:
 - Transaction metadata log
 - Participant list per transaction
 - Commit status